2017, Vol. 4 Issue 2, Part A

 How to cite this article:

-Wissem Ghawar, Mohammed-Ali Snoussi, Sadok Salem, Kaouther Jaouadi, Wassim Zaatour, Rihab Yazidi and Jihene Bettaieb.
+Wissem Ghawar, Mohammed-Ali Snoussi, Sadok Salem, Kaouther Jaouadi, Wassim Zaatour, Rihab Yazidi, Jihene Bettaieb.
 Morphometric variation and its relation to the eyes lens weight among three species of wild rodents in Tunisia.
-International Journal of Fauna and Biological Studies.
-2017; 4(2): 30-38.
+Int J Fauna Biol Stud 2017;4(2):30-38.